WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 .. doxygenclass:: LLU::DataNode
    :members:

-Every data node has a name (possibly empty) and a value.
-Sometimes you might be interested only in node values or only in names and DataList provides specialized iterators for this.
+Every data node has a (possibly empty) name and a value.
+Sometimes you might only be interested in node values, or only in names; DataList provides specialized iterators for this.
 You may obtain them with :cpp:func:`valueBegin() <LLU::DataList::valueBegin>` and :cpp:func:`nameBegin() <LLU::DataList::nameBegin>`, respectively.